mum0n/autocatalysis/ecosystem_homeostasis.md

 title: What is ecosystem homeostasis?
 ---

-How is homeostasis in ecosystems maintained and when is it lost?
+What is ecosystem homeostasis and how is it maintained and when is it lost?

 What are the mechanisms by which a steady internal state is regulated even when the external environment is highly variable?